-This is what solo travel teaches you:
+This is what travelling alone teaches you:

-1, Always believe in yourself
+1, Always Believe in Yourself

 Solo travel teaches you to rely on your own knowledge, skills and personality.
 Every single step you do during your trip depends entirely on you.

-My First Solo Travel
+How My First Solo Travel Boosted My Self-Confidence!

 Me, a girl all alone in an unknown town.
 I thought this is sad, this is something what shouldn’t have ever happened.
 What a terrible trip this will be!
 You know what?
 It was amazing!

+When travelling alone I spend the time daydreaming of where to go next.
 The places I am in can inspire me so much that I always come home with a new dream and mission to complete.
 I love it guys, and you will love it too!

 Take your time, be focused on details, and step aside from shallow exploring.
 The most beautiful memories are those which are carved into you after you experience things to their fullest.